The Rotary Club of Bury St Edmunds meets on Tuesday evenings at the Bury St Edmunds & Farmers Club

 Our Community committee, chaired by Lucy Perkins, meets regularly throughout the year to consider requests for funding assistance received from local charities and other worthwhile causes.

 Our International committee, chaired by Jenny Benfield, responds to requests for immediate help after natural disasters and supports on-going projects such as lendwithcare.
-Our 'pandemic' project has led to Bury St Edmunds becoming a Toilet-Twinned Town.
+Our 'pandemic' project led to Bury St Edmunds becoming a Toilet-Twinned Town.

 Paul Rossi maintains our links with the Rotary Foundation.
 Our Club has supported a project in Nepal though a Rotary Global Grant.
-We have planted 5,000+ crocuses in Parkway , BSE, in support of End Polio Now.
+We once planted 5,000+ crocuses in Parkway , BSE, in support of End Polio Now.
 The Club supports the Rotary Post-graduate Peace Scholarships with placements at the Universities of Cambridge and East Anglia.
 Each year at least one Scholar visits the Club and gives a presentation of their work.

-As a Club, we usually fund one placement on the highly-regarded District 1080 Rotary Youth Leadership Award Course (RYLA).
 Two Club members also offer support as mentors to young people in the locality as they prepare for their RYLA Course.
 For futher details www.ryla.co.uk

 'What We Do' Main Pages: